 This programme is delivered at our Ilkeston campus on different days and at different times which will be discussed in more detail at your interview.

-Applicants who have not achieved English and Maths GCSE recently will have to undertake an English and maths assessment.
+Applicants who have not achieved English, Maths or Biology GCSE recently will have to undertake relevant assessments.

 Modules* will include: